- Download our Moving to South Africa Guide (PDF)

-It is entirely natural for expats to feel a degree of culture shock in South Africa given the country's complex society and eclectic nature.
-With its sweeping geographic variations, 11 official languages and various cultures in close co-existence, the Rainbow Nation can be an easy place to blend in, but also presents expats with unique challenges.
+Given the country's complex society and eclectic nature, it is entirely natural for expats to feel a degree of culture shock in South Africa.
+With its sweeping geographic variations, 11 official languages and various cultures living in close proximity, the Rainbow Nation can be an easy place to blend in, but also presents expats with unique challenges.

 Those expats who have been told horror stories will be relieved to know that there is no wildlife roaming the streets; that while crime is a reality, it is often sensationalised by the media; and that public infrastructure is generally good.